Guides

 CheckWhy it matters

-Compatibility labelValve labels can surface controller, text, and launch issues
+Compatibility labelValve labels can surface controller, text, launch, and anti-cheat issues

-Controller layoutScanning, building, and inventory need quick access
+Controller layoutScanning, building, inventory, and quick slots need easy access

 Settings Priorities